MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/plan-your-content.md

     Quickly give users a link to an internal site, page, or tool where they can get additional information.

-- Q&amp;As
+- Q&As

     Provide an answer or info to users including an optional link.
-Ideally, a Q&amp;A includes all the details your users are looking for so they don't need to go to the source.
-You can format your Q&amp;A content and include images, lists, and tables.
+Ideally, a Q&A includes all the details your users are looking for so they don't need to go to the source.
+You can format your Q&A content and include images, lists, and tables.

 ## Identify information your users need